jeherve/mwp-sharing-jetpack/readme.txt

 6. Enjoy! :)

 == Changelog ==

+= 1.4 =
+* Fix Javascript error when the sharing button isn't on a page, props @tommcfarlin

 = 1.3 =
 * Add sharing count to Text and Icon buttons, props @proof